Sudoku91Sudoku91

 How many cells are on the diagonals?

-Each diagonal has 9 cells.
-The two diagonals share one cell — the center (r5c5) — so there are 17 unique diagonal cells in total.
-These cells have more peers than non-diagonal cells, which means more constraints to work with.
+Nine cells per diagonal.
+They share one cell - the center at r5c5 - so 17 unique diagonal cells in total.
+All of them have more peers than non-diagonal cells, which translates to tighter constraints.

 Can I use regular Sudoku strategies for Diagonal Sudoku?